patelhitesh/text_summarization/README.md

 A lightweight, API that automatically summarizes long pieces of text into clear, concise summaries.
 Whether you’re building a content analysis tool, integrating summarization into a chatbot, or processing large volumes of documents, this API makes it easy to extract the core meaning of any text in seconds.

 How it works:
-Send a POST request with your text payload to the API endpoint, and get back a JSON response containing a well-structured summary.
+Send a POST request with the text payload to the API endpoint, and get back a JSON response containing a well-structured summary.
 You control the summary length and style through simple parameters, letting you choose between brief overviews or more detailed digests.

 ![Architecture Diagram](images/ts_architecture.png)